Flobbah/Framework/README.md

    - textures and sounds outsourced to mod to minimize mission size
    - removed public cop slots
    - implemented CH_BrightNights
-   - Added 150 different colors for civ and undercover cop vehicles
    - Added take all/store all from trunk script by "Basti | John Collins" aka DevB
    - Added New Hud by "Kureo & Zalac"
    - Added Rob Gas Stations script by "Moeck" edited by Deathman and me.
 Added Strings so it's in english and german.